 Follow these instructions then set up an appointment with your bishop or branch president to renew your endorsement.

 For bishops and branch presidents, please see and follow these instructions to endorse the students from your unit.

 If you have questions or need assistance, please call our office at (808) 675-3531.
 If a paper copy for continuing students is needed, visit the Office of Honor at Aloha Center room 136 or download the Continuing Student Ecclesiastical Endorsement.
 We apologize for any inconvenience.

 Timeline for Continuing Ecclesiastical Endorsements

-All continuing students must renew their ecclesiastical endorsement every year between January 1 and the Save Your Spot date for Spring semester – generally a period of 2 months.
-This endorsement must be signed by the student’s current winter semester bishop in order for a student to attend classes in the immediately following Spring, Fall, or Winter semesters.
-If the endorsing Bishop ha been the student’s Bishop for less than six months, the current bishop and the prior bishop should confer and concur with the endorsement
+All continuing students must renew their ecclesiastical endorsement every year between January 1 and the Save Your Spot date for Spring semester – generally a period of two months.
+This endorsement must be signed by the student’s current winter semester bishop in order for a student to attend classes in the immediately following spring, fall, or winter semesters.
+If the endorsing bishop has been the student’s bishop for less than six months, the current bishop and the prior bishop should confer and concur with the endorsement

 Regardless of when the student received their last endorsement, if it was before January 1 of that year, the student is required to obtain an updated ecclesiastical endorsement.

 Graduating students must also renew their ecclesiastical endorsement in order to participate in spring graduation commencement or receive their diploma.